 Goal Specialist Check Ins

-My goal coach checked in with me once a week to talk about the previous week, to see if I met my previous goal(s) and to help me set a specific goal or goals for the coming week.
+My Goal Specialist checked in with me once a week to talk about the previous week, to see if I met my previous goal(s) and to help me set a specific goal or goals for the coming week.
 If you've ever had an accountability buddy, imagine having one who is trained in helping people meet their goals.
 That is what this is like.

 This was easy, and done over a private chat from within the app, usually just 2-4 quick text replies (although she was always available for more, I found this more than sufficient).
 The weekly goal was never dictated to me, it was always a goal I suggested.

-The goal coach helped me if I was stuck, and walked me along the process of making it specific, measurable, realistic.
+My Noom one-on-one goal specialist helped me if I was stuck, and walked me along the process of making it specific, measurable, realistic.
 We also talked about ways I would accomplish my goal, as well as troubleshoot any upcoming challenges or recent short falls.
 Like once I went to take my daughter out for lunch with some of her friends and their moms, and found myself relenting to the table's desire to order pizza.
 Then I ate like waaay too much pizza.
 It was my own decision and no one else is to blame, but I wanted to have some ideas for the next time.
 So we talked about how I could handle that next time something like that came up.

 There was never any sense of judgement or right or wrong.
 The goal coaches (and group coaches…and group mates for that matter) are all supportive, empathetic and kind.
 I say coaches, because they are real people and twice during my program my main goal coach had the day off and another goal coach would cover for her.
 I was never without support.